JamFfm/PHMeasureADS1115/README.md

 * Blue potentiometer close to pins: limit adjustment.
 * Black component with 103 printed (not the one between potentiometers): thermistor for temperature compensation.

-# Calibration has to be corrected
+# Calibration: this section is invalid and has to be corrected

 ## The offset